Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 to the first surviving keyframe, once per cycle, forever.

-**[CONVENTION] The fix Blizzard uses is padding.** Continue the route past its start point by repeating the first couple of nodes at the end.
+**[CONVENTION] The fix Blizzard uses is padding.** Continue the route past its start point by repeating the first few nodes at the end.
 After the core trims one node off each end, the last remaining keyframe sits on top of the first — so the mandatory teleport covers zero distance and is invisible.

 Measuring the closing jump across the real single-map routes shows both the technique and what happens without it: